Ren0/monte-carlo-pi-simulator/README.md

 monte-carlo-pi-simulator
 ========================

-This small Javascript application illustrates the concept of Monte Carlo method. http://ren0.github.io/monte-carlo-pi-simulator/
+This small Javascript application illustrates the concept of Monte Carlo method used to calculate the value of Pi. http://ren0.github.io/monte-carlo-pi-simulator/

-It works with HTML5 canvas so makes sure you are using a compatible browser.
+It works with HTML5 canvas so make sure you are using a compatible browser.

 How it works